galaxyproject/planemo/docs/_writing_tool_metadata.rst

 to build a manifest file.

 A tool may also produce a file called ``galaxy.json`` during execution.
-If upon a job's completion this file is populated Galaxy will expect to find metadata about outputs in it.
+If upon a job's completion this file is populated, Galaxy will expect to find metadata about outputs in it.

 The format of this file is a bit quirky - each line of this file should be a JSON